keirthana/anbox-cloud-docs/reference/cmd-ref/amc-command-reference/addon.md

 ### `add`

 Create an addon from the contents of the provided directory, tarball or zip archive.
-See how to [create an addon](https://discourse.ubuntu.com/t/40632) or [create an addon tutorial](https://discourse.ubuntu.com/t/create-an-addon/25284) for more information.
+See {ref}`howto-create-addons` or {ref}`tut-create-addon` for more information.

     amc addon add <addon_name> (<directory> | <tarball> | <zip archive>) --timeout=3m